AdobeDocs/workfront-fusion.en/help/workfront-fusion/create-scenarios/add-modules/add-a-module-basic.md

 ---
 title: Add a module to a scenario
 description: This article describes the basic process of adding a module to a scenario.
 author: Becky
 feature: Workfront Fusion
+exl-id: f3757468-3e11-4862-a83e-ed447805545b
 ---
 # Add a module to a scenario